-- a.
-The original equipped fuel system must be used. - b.
+- b.
 The fuel pump and fuel pressure regulator must be the originally fitted and homologated part with no modification allowed. - c.
-Air funnels, throttle bodies and airbox may be altered or replaced. - d.
-Fuel injector's may be modified or replaced. - e.
+Air funnels, air intake or airbox may be altered or replaced. - d.
+Throttle bodies may be modified or replaced. - i.
+The number of drive motors attached to the throttle bodies must remain as originally homologated. - e.
+Fuel injectors may be modified or replaced. - f.
 Air and air/fuel mixture must go to the combustion chamber exclusively through the throttle bodies.

 The cylinder head must be the originally fitted and a homologated part.
-The following modifications allowed
+The following modifications are allowed:

 - a.
 Porting and polishing of the cylinder head normally associated with individual tuning such as gas flowing of the cylinder head, including the combustion chamber, is allowed.
 Welding is allowed. - b.
 No machining or modification is allowed in the cam box / valve mechanism area unless pre-approved by the Technical Director.
 The decision of the Technical Director is final. - c.
 The throttle body insulators may be modified. - d.
 Modifications of the inlet and exhaust ports are free - e.
 Surface grinding of the cylinder head surface on the head gasket side - f.
 Original homologated valve guides may be replaced materials are free - g.
 Polishing of the combustion chamber is allowed. - h.
-Original valve seats may be modified or replaced - i.
+Original valve seats may be modified or replaced. - i.
 Compression ratio is free. - j.
 Welding of material for cooling purpose is allowed.
-Must be approved by Technical Director - It is forbidden to add any material to the cylinder head unless as described above. - I. Rocker arms (if any) may be modified or replaced - m.
+Must be approved by Technical Director - k.
+It is forbidden to add any material to the cylinder head unless as described above. - I. Rocker arms (if any) may be modified or replaced. - m.
 Valves may be modified or replaced. - i.
-Material must stay as homologated - a.
+Material must stay as homologated. - a.
 Valve springs may be modified or replaced. - b.
 Valve spring retainers, collets and/or spring seats may be altered or replaced. - c.
-The shim buckets must remain as homologated - d.
-Tappets/lifters may be modified or replaced - i.
-Method of valve lash must stay as homologated - e.
-Pushrods (if any) may be modified or replaced including covers, pushrod tubes, and anti-rotation device. - i.
-Material must stay as homologated a.
-Camshaft sprockets, pulleys or gears may be altered or replaced to allow degree adjustments of the camshafts.
+The shim buckets must remain as homologated. - d.
+Tappets/lifters may be modified or replaced. - i.
+Method of valve lash must stay as homologated. - e.
+Pushrods (if any) may be modified or replaced including covers, pushrod tubes, and anti-rotation device.

+i.
+Material must stay as homologated.

 - a.
 Camshafts may be altered or replaced.

 - i.
-Material must stay as homologated
+Material must stay as homologated.

 - b.
 Camshafts must be available to all competitors within six (6) weeks of confirmed availability.